¶¶ÒùÊÓƵ

 The APEC Business Advisory Council (ABAC) represents the interests of business in APEC.
 ABAC is composed of up to three members from each of the 21 member economies, with business representatives appointed by APEC leaders.

 Collectively, they prepare an annual report with recommendations on how to improve the business and investment environment within the Asia-Pacific region.
 Canada's representation on the ABAC helps advance Canadian business interests in the Asia-Pacific region.
-Canada is represented at ABAC by Jan De Silva, Special Advisor to the Toronto Region Board of Trade, Timothy Dattels, Senior Advisor to TPG Capital and Chairman of TPG Asia, and Joseph Fung, Managing Partner at Saltagen Ventures.
+Canada is represented at ABAC by Jan De Silva, corporate director and former President & CEO of the Toronto Region Board of Trade and Joseph Fung, Managing Partner at Saltagen Ventures.

 The Asia Pacific Foundation of Canada acts as ABAC's Secretariat in Canada.